NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/personalisation.md

 Download and complete our [example personalisation data spreadsheet]({% link assets/personalisationexampledata/personalisation-example-data-nhs-notify.xlsx %}).

-The placeholders in your content must match the fields in the 'personalisation field' column.
+The personalisation fields in your content must match the fields in the 'personalisation field' column.

 You'll need to provide short, medium and long lengths of example data for each of your personalisation fields.